From Here to Eternity (novel): Title

-The phrase "from here to eternity" was incorporated into the "Whiffenpoof Song", sung by junior students of Yale University, and it was this usage that directly inspired Jones, as he informed his editor Maxwell Perkins.
+The phrase "from here to eternity" was incorporated into "The Whiffenpoof Song", trademark song of an a cappella ensemble at Yale University, and it was this usage that directly inspired Jones, as he informed his editor Maxwell Perkins.

 Context

 Three of the central characters are essentially similar in all three of Jones' World War II novels, but their names are altered.
 From Here to Eternity features First Sergeant Milton Warden, Private Robert Prewitt, and Mess Sergeant Maylon Stark.
 The Thin Red Line (1962), features similar characters named First Sergeant Edward Welsh, Private Robert Witt, and Mess Sergeant Maynard Storm.
 In Whistle (1978), analogous characters again reappear named Sergeant Mart Winch, Bobby Prell, and Johnny "Mother" Strange.

 Late cuts

 In 2009, the author's daughter, Kaylie Jones, revealed that her father had been compelled to make a number of pre-publication cuts, removing some expletives and some gay sex passages.
 A new edition of the book with the previously censored passages restored was published by Open Road as an e-book in May 2011.
 It was subsequently released in print in 2013 by Penguin as part of its Modern Classics Collection.